CommandDash/commanddash/README.md

 This is the beta version and can be unstable.
 Please check our [issues board](https://github.com/Welltested-AI/fluttergpt/issues) for any known issues.

-## Release Notes: 0.2.0
+## Release Notes: 0.2.1
-- This is the first release powered by Gemini.
+- Major improvement in chat user experience.
-- Built in Dart analyzer to assist extracting and inserting code.
+- Feature to provide workspace as context.
-- Support for basic create, refactor and debug operations.
+- Minor bug fixes.

 ## License